16 Tidy data

 #> 3 3 2024 11 01

-This replaces the older separate(), which used position-based splitting and was less predictable.
+This replaces the older separate(), which relied on position-based splitting and was less predictable.
 For complex patterns, separate_wider_regex() lets you use regular expressions.

 unite() does the inverse, pasting columns together: